 Clients are assigned a mental health counselor who they meet with regularly.

-techniques.
-Clients in our housing program also go to the YMCA weekly, attend 12-step meetings, and participate in various housing activities.
+Clients in our housing program also attend 12-step meetings and participate in various housing activities.
 Groups, lectures, and

 activities are available in the mornings, afternoons, and evenings.
 Typically, clients in our CDP that are residing in our off-site housing program live there for